AmirrezaFarnamTaheri/MassConfigMerger/README.md

 **Batch Saving**

-> With `--batch-size` (default `100`) you can periodically save progress.
+> With `--save-every` (default `100`) you can periodically save progress.
 Useful on unstable networks; if the run stops, resume with `--resume` and only new servers will be fetched.

 **Protocol Filtering**